hadashiA/VKV/README.md

 {
      // The smallest unit of data loaded into memory PageSize = 4096,

-    // If true, enables compression and other encoding for in-memory pages.
-    PageCacheEncodeEnabled = false,
 };

 // Create table (string key - ascii comparer)